 Gilda Van Hecke is an award winning photographer, world traveler and Arts supporter and enthusiast.

 Deseree Probasco holds a BA from Princeton University and a MA from SHSU, where she edited The Southwest Anthology: The Best of the Writing Programs.
 Her poems have appeared in TimeSlice: Houston Poetry 2005, The Weight of Addition, an Anthology of Texas Poetry, Sol Magazine, Southwestern American Literature, Borderlands, and The Texas Review.
-The lives in Willis.
+The lives in Montgomery with her husband and two daughters.

 Kathryn Lane, originally from Mexico, is the author of the award-winning Nikki Garcia Mystery Thrillers – Waking Up in Medellin and Coyote Zone.
 Inspired by foreign cultures, her fiction is set in exotic locations.